Local compilation

 By default, Rust firmware is an ELF file, so we have to do some extra steps converting it to uf2 format.

-Then you should make sure the chip family argument(aka argument after -f) in Makefile.toml is correct.
-You can get your chip's family ID in scripts/uf2conv.py.
+Then you should make sure the chip family argument(aka argument after --family) in Makefile.toml is correct.
+You can get your chip's family here.

-That's all you need to set.
+That's all you need to set up.
 The final step is to run

 cargo make uf2 --release